• Choose Your Install Method

 What are the pros and cons of solid balusters?

 Pros: Solid balusters offer additional strength and durability which lengthens the lifespan of a staircase.
 Solid reduces vibrations, noise and rattling as people use the staircase.
-They also feel higher quality than hollow balusters.

 Cons: Solid balusters are heavier than hollow balusters, which can make it more difficult to install.
 If shipped, solid balusters also cost more to be delivered.